benmarwick/computing-sota-az-boundaries/README.md

 }
 ```

+### Iterate over each summit to compute the activation zone polygon

 Here is a loop that takes each summit and its bounding box and:

 - downloads some raster tiles to cover the bounding box area